A Joint Model and Data Driven Method for Distributed Estimation: Simulation Results

 \subsection{Multi-bit quantization}

-Finally, we investigate the performance of the proposed multi-bit parallel quantization and one-hot quantization schemes.
+Finally, we investigate the performance of the proposed multi-bit parallel quantization and one-hot quantization schemes, and we select the multi-bit quantization dimension $M=2$ for both the two models.
 Fig. \ref{Fig: Asymptotically optimality of the multi-bit quantizer design.} plots the 2-bit one-hot probability controller $G_{\Phi^*}$ trained with different $K_S$ under the noiseless scenario.
 It is observed that as $K_S$ increases, the trained $G_{\Phi^*}$ converges to a stable structure with a stable quantization probability distribution on the desired parameter $\theta$.
 Fig. \ref{Fig: MSE performance versus number total quantization bits for joint quantizer trianed with different K} plots the estimation MSE of the 2-bit one-hot quantization scheme as a function of the total number of quantization bits from all sensors.
 It is observed that with the increasing of $K_S$, the performance of the 2-bit one-hot quantization becomes asymptotically convergent and optimal, outperforming the performance limit of any binary-quantization-based estimation scheme.
 The result verifies the asymptotic optimality of the proposed method.

 Fig. \ref{Fig: 2-bit joint and parallel model MSE} plots the estimation MSE of both the 2-bit one-hot quantization and 2-bit parallel quantization schemes as a function of the total number of quantization bits from all sensors.
 The PCRLB of the binary quantization with respect to the number of quantization bits is plotted as a comparison.
 It is observed that the estimation performance of both the one-hot quantization and parallel quantitation schemes outperform the performance limit of any binary quantization scheme.
 Besides, it is observed that the one-hot quantization scheme exhibits better performance than the parallel one.
 This can be explained by the inclusion relationship between the two schemes: the set of any potential quantization probability distributions based on the parallel quantizer is a subset of those realizable by the one-hot quantizer.
 Therefore, the performance ceiling of the one-hot quantization scheme is at least equivalent to or better than that of the parallel scheme.